Umesh. G. Jadhav

 Umesh Gopaldev Jadhav is an Indian politician served as Member of Parliament in the 17th Lok Sabha from Kalaburagi Lok Sabha constituency from 23 May 2019 to 4 June 2024.
 He was an Indian National Congress party's MLA from Chincholi Assembly Constituency.
 Later, he resigned from the Congress party in March 2019 and then he joined (BJP) Bharatiya Janata Party and contested Lok Sabha elections from Gulbarga and was elected as a Member of Parliament (Lok Sabha).

 Life and education

 Jadhav was born to Gopaldev and hails from Gulbarga.
 He completed his Master of Surgery in General Surgery in 1991 from Bangalore Medical College.
-He is a doctor by profession.
+He is a Surgeon by profession.